DiscontinuedUpdate: Altra Paradigm 4.0

 The fit of the Paradigm 2.0 is practically a mirror image of the earlier models, except perhaps in better volume because of the removal of the forefoot rand.
 There is also a snugger midfoot and heel due to the slightly thicker mesh.
 The forefoot has the Altra-distinctive Foot-Shaped Toe Box for the toes to naturally splay.
 Runners with medium to slightly-wider feet should have no trouble getting their comfort zone in this shoe.
 Sizing is a bit off as it is slightly smaller than average.

 Altra’s unique Foot Pod Technology uses a series of rubber configurations, especially just beneath the metatarsals to deliver natural responsiveness and flexibility.
 It is made mostly of carbon rubber for durability and traction.
 The full contact outsole gives it much-needed stability for a shoe with significant stack height.
+The same outsole design is also used in the new Altra Paradigm 4.

 An extra slice of EVA is placed on top of the EVA over A-abound midsole setup.
 The added EVA gives the shoe that max cushioning feature.
 As the soft A-abound sits beneath the firm EVA, it handles much of the cushioning and impact protection.
 The firmness of the EVA adds an element of stability in the midsole as well.